theory/jsontree/README.md

 ### Segment Merging

-The jsontree package also merges selectors between paths where it can, to reduce redundant selection and maximize query performance.
-It does so wherever segments at the same level of hierarchy contain equivalent sub-segments, or when their selectors are equivalent.
+The jsontree package also merges selectors *between* path branches where it can, to reduce redundant selection and maximize query performance.
+It does so wherever branches contain equivalent sub-segments, or when their selectors are equivalent.

 For example, given these two paths: